amanlai/stack-overflow-answers/data-manipulation/pandas/string-dtype-error/readme.md

 > ValueError: Cannot set non-string value 'True' into a StringArray
 > ```
 > when I try to reassign a string type column to True/False.
 There's no error when I run the same line on the value column of the data from the excel document.
->
-> I can fix the error for myself by casting the value before reassignment with `.astype('object')`, and I'm unsure why this works -- `value` in both dataframes is string type.
->
-> My colleague doesn't get the error, so that band-aid may not be necessary.
-I'm running Python 3.9.4, pandas version 1.5.3, and numpy version 1.22.0.

 Long story short, the dtype of `"value"` column is `'string'`, which is an [extension dtype for string data][1] that is also nullable.
 That means the values in this column can be either a string or NaN.
 When you try to replace values in this column into integers (`"A" -> 0` and `"B" -> 1`), that's raising the error because, well, the values in this column cannot be integers.